 Many Local Authorities and support services are putting strategies in place to help clients find emergency cover in the event that carers are unable to work.
 If you need help please make contact with them as soon as possible.

-It is also possible that your Local Authority may make provision in your Direct Payment for a retainer payment in the event of emergencies (such as hospitalisation for example).
-It would be advisable to call your support service to clarify if this is the case.
+It is likely that your Local Authority will make provision in your Direct Payment for a retainer payment in the event of emergencies (such as hospitalisation for example).
+You should also call your support service to clarify that this is the case.

 You could also ask your Carer to take holiday during your period of self-isolation as a way of achieving a satisfactory outcome for all concerned.

 3) I AM SELF-ISOLATING AND STILL NEED CARE – WHAT CAN I DO?

 You will need to provide your carer(s) with appropriate personal protective equipment (PPE) in order that they are able to care for you safely.
 We would advise you to make contact with your local support service who may be able to help you source appropriate PPE.

 4) MY CARER IS REFUSING TO WORK BECAUSE THEY DO NOT HAVE THE APPROPRIATE PERSONAL PROTECTIVE EQUIPMENT (PPE) – WHAT CAN I DO?